Mapping State Legislative Efforts to Prevent Child Sexual Abuse

 As we are committed to updating the field about ongoing progress on this front, we have developed a set of Interactive Maps which provides accurate and regularly updated information about the status of these laws.
 We hope this resource will help states developing new legislation to benefit from the experiences of other states and that it will encourage states that have not yet addressed the issues to do so more confidently.

-Map #1 provides details about the twenty-seven (27) states since 2009 that have passed laws mandating schools to educate personnel and/or students about child sexual abuse and ways to prevent it.
+Map #1 provides details about the twenty-eight (28) states, as well as D.C., since 2009 that have passed laws mandating schools to educate personnel and/or students about child sexual abuse and ways to prevent it.
 Information about the eight (8) states that have passed laws merely allowing or encouraging this education is also included.
 In either case, lack of resources to implement the laws, monitor compliance, and hold schools accountable paint a less robust picture of the impact of these laws than the numbers indicate.
 Some states have introduced bills in past sessions with no success and so efforts have halted.
 Only a few states have never introduced legislation on this topic.

 Map #2 identifies the sixteen (16) states that have passed legislation creating task forces to explore the issue of child sexual abuse and to recommend future actions to prevent it.
 Links are provided to each State Task Force’s report, if it is available.